 - Your Travel Insurance is invalid and inadequate.
-A Travel Insurance Policy is a must for Schengen visa and then it doesn’t cost you any money because good insurance companies refund the amount if a visa is denied.
-We chose ICICI Lombard.
+A Travel Insurance Policy is a must for a Schengen visa and then it doesn’t cost you any money because good insurance companies refund the amount if a visa is denied.
+We chose the ICICI Lombard.

 - Your intention to return is unclear.
 Your cover letter or supporting documents that show ties to your home country are unable to convince the embassy official.
 Sometimes, just the return flight tickets aren’t enough.
 You need to show that you have a job or business back home, you own a property, your kids are enrolled in a school and you have a leave sanction from your employer clearly stating that you’ll be back to the job on this particular date.

 - To err is human.
 Embassy officials can make a mistake while handling the application.
 One can reapply in the cases where he or she is sure about the documents presented.

 - You have applied at the wrong Embassy because you were unable to determine your main destination.

 - The supporting documents fail to show the booked accommodation for each Schengen country and each night you spend in the Schengen region.